Muchprow/FalconOS/README.md

 # FalconOS

 A lightweight operating system designed from scratch for low-end hardware.
-Features a Windows-like interface with powerful OS capabilities.
 Perfect for reviving old computers and learning OS development.

 ## 🎯 Project Goals